-The installation boundary of the Authorised Process is outlined in red on the attached plan PPC/167/A in addition to the internal layout of the paint shop.
+The general location of the Authorised Process is marked in red on the attached plan PPC/166/A in addition to the installation boundary that is marked in red.
+The internal layout of the paint shop is shown on the attached plan PPC/166/B.